leonnnwu/mscspage/README.md

-This project is am online form processing system of computer science department
+This project is an online form processing system of computer science department

 Back-end: Django